beckyfranks/beckyfranks/README.md

 ### Hi, I'm Rebecca (Becky for short) 👋

-I am a learner experience designer specialising in Computing 💾.
+I am a the director and co-founder of Flip Computing 💾.
 I have a real passion for inclusion and want to make Computing accessible to all!
 I enjoy creating with technology 🎨 and I like to do a bit of gaming 🎮 in my own time.
-I am a big Mario fan but have just started dabbling with Zelda, Breath of the Wild.
+I am a big Mario fan but also enjoy open world games like Zelda and Witcher.

 #### Current role
 + 👩‍💻 I am Director & Co-Founder of [Flip Computing](https://www.flipcomputing.com/)